vince-ermitano/leetcode_submissions/21-merge-two-sorted-lists/NOTES.md

 * Space complexity is *O(1)* since we are only utilizing some pointers.

 ## Other
 * Can solve recursively to minimize the code.
+This will affect the space complexity in terms of the stack frames, however.